How to Write a Legal Cover Letter for Law Firms (that Gets you Noticed)

 Berkeley Law also provides an excellent guide for legal cover letters.

-You can start by using one of these examples as inspiration for how to structure your cover letter and what you may want to highlight.
-You can also simply take insights from these sample cover letters for lawyers—insights you can apply to your own cover letter when following our tips below.
+You can start by using one of these examples as inspiration when structuring your cover letter and what you may want to highlight.
+You can also take insights from these sample cover letters for lawyers—insights you can apply to your own cover letter when following our tips below.

 Cover letter etiquette